 The camera unit is based on a large-format CCD (2061×1056 pixels) working in frame transfer mode (1024×1024 image area and 1024×1024 storage area, not exposed to light).
-This design, with a frame transfer time of around 2 ms, allows continuous measurements and makes it unnecessary to have a mechanical shutter.
+This design, with a frame transfer time of around 2 ms, allows and makes continuous measurements unnecessary to have a mechanical shutter.
 A LED light source within the optical cavity provides "flat-field" illumination of the CCD to calibrate the relative sensitivities of the pixels.